bekegbor/massMatchR/docs/LOCAL_INSTALL.md

 ### Directory Structure

-After cloning or downloading the repository, the following layout is expected:
+Download the latest release as a ZIP file and extract it.
+The following folder structure is expected:

 ```
 MassMatchR/